 The dedicated USB pins can be grouped in two categories, signal and power.
 The signal pins consist of the D+ and D- pins, which are to be connected to the USB host.
 They are dedicated pins, and not available as standard GPIOs.
-The USBD implements the 5V Short Circuit Withstand ECN meaning that these two pins are not 5 V tolerant.
+The USBD peripheral is implemented according to the USB specification revision 2.0, 5V Short Circuit Withstand ECN Requirement Change, meaning these two pins are not 5 V tolerant.

 The signal pins and the pull-up will operate only while VBUS is in its valid voltage range, and USBD is enabled through the ENABLE register.
-For details on the USB power supply and VBUS detection, see POWER.
+For details on the USB power supply and VBUS detection, see USB supply on page 66.